dsent/bullet-addons/README.md

 I recommend using a build script to combine them (see [Build section](#build) below).

 Each script is self-contained.
 Dependencies, if any, are noted in the script's comments and README.
-When present, put dependencies first (this is not a strict requirement as the scripts will try to wait for the requirements to become available, but I still recommend it for clarity).
+When present, put dependencies first (scripts typically wait for prerequisites, but ordering them earlier keeps things clear).

 ## Configuration and Customization

 Some scripts include configuration options, typically grouped at the top of the file.
 Edit these values to change the default behavior for your entire site.

-You can also apply scripts to specific pages instead of globally by adding CSS and JavaScript to individual page code areas ("Pages" in the left sidebar → select page → "Code" → "Current Page").
+For page-level behavior, use **per-page configuration using special HTML markers**.

-However, maintaining page-specific scripts is cumbersome.
-That's why most scripts support **per-page configuration using special HTML markers**, which is **the recommended approach**.
+Add the script globally and then add specific blocks to your source Notion pages to enable/disable features or change settings.

-You can add the script to your site globally and then add specific blocks to your source Notion pages to enable or disable features or change settings.
+You can also add scripts to specific pages instead of globally by adding CSS and JavaScript to individual page code areas ("Pages" in the left sidebar → select page → "Code" → "Current Page").
+This is not recommended nor supported, so you're on your own.

 Add these markers using a code block with the caption `bullet:HTML` (see [Embed HTML inside Notion](https://bullet.so/docs/embed-html-inside-notion/) in Bullet documentation).